 Seller: ThriftBooks-Atlanta, AUSTELL, GA, U.S.A.

 Paperback.
-Condition: Very Good.
+Condition: Fair.
 No Jacket.
-May have limited writing in cover pages.
-Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
-Seller Inventory # G0132002051I4N00
+Readable copy.
+Pages may have considerable notes/highlighting. ~ ThriftBooks: Read More, Spend Less.
+Seller Inventory # G0132002051I5N00

 Seller: ThriftBooks-Dallas, Dallas, TX, U.S.A.

 Paperback.
-Condition: Very Good.
+Condition: Good.
 No Jacket.
-May have limited writing in cover pages.
-Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
-Seller Inventory # G0132002051I4N00
+Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
+Seller Inventory # G0132002051I3N00

 Seller: Cronus Books, Carson City, NV, U.S.A.